 - Click on the navigation icon.
 You can add pages, posts, submenus, page lists, page links, spacers, and a search using the column at right.
 Select an option to add to your menu.

 - You will need to create the new menu by populating it.
 For this example, I have just put in two URLs as placeholders.
 You can always go back later and edit the links.

 The WordPress full site editor is still evolving.
-So, there may be more functionality added to the Manage menus section in the future.
+So, more functionality may be added to the Manage Menus section in the future.